Vikaspundir24/Weather-App-Project/README.md

 - Completely responsive UI
 - Show weather of the searched location of today and next five days
 - Temperatue in both celsius and fahrenheit
-- Previously searched countries get queued below the search bar, their weather information can be directly accessed form there
+- Previously searched countries get queued below the search bar, their weather information can be directly accessed from there

 ## Tech Stack👩‍💻